 Early experiences might lead to a poor sense of self-worth.
 If a person experienced abuse or neglect, found it difficult to live up to their parents’ expectations, or felt different from other students, they may grow to have negative fundamental beliefs about themselves.
 These are ingrained beliefs that a person has about oneself.

 Adolescents, particularly young females, could come across negative concepts and beliefs on social media and in the media at large.
 These concepts may lead children to feel that their worth is based on their appearance or behavior.
-This might lead to low self-worth views and low self-esteem.
+Such beliefs might lead to low self-worth views and low self-esteem.
 Low self-esteem may also result from major illnesses, bad relationships, bullying, poor academic achievement, and personal losses.

 Indices of Low Self-Regard